Burmacoccus: History and classification

 Burmacoccus is known from the holotype specimen, collection number BMNH In.
 20708, which is an inclusion in a transparent chunk of Burmese amber.
 As of 2004, the type insect was part of the amber collections housed at the British Museum of Natural History, London, England.
 The amber specimen was recovered from deposits exposed in the Hukawng Valley of Kachin State, Myanmar.
 Burmese amber has been radiometrically dated using U-Pb isotopes, yielding an age of approximately 99 million years old, close to the Aptian – Cenomanian boundary.

 The holotype was first studied by paleoentomologist and coccid researcher Jan Koteja, of the Agricultural University of Kraków.
 Kotejas 2004 type description of the family, genus and species was published in the Journal of Systematic Palaeontology.
 He coined the specific epithet danyi to honor the Lebanese amber researcher Dany Azar, who assisted Koteja with fossil coccid research.
-The family name is a derivative of the genus name Burmacoccus, its self a derivation of Burma, the former name of Myanmar, and "coccus" a common genus name suffix for scale insects.
+The family name is a derivative of the genus name Burmacoccus, itself a derivation of Burma, the former name of Myanmar, and "coccus" a common genus name suffix for scale insects.